Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 @subsubsection occt_step_3_2_2 Writing assembly structures The shapes organized in a structure of nested compounds can be translated either as simple compound shapes, or into the assembly structure, depending on the parameter *write.step.assembly*, which is described below.

-The assembly structure placed in the produced STEP file corresponds to the structure described in the ProSTEP Agreement Log (item 21) as the second alternative (assembly structure through representation_relationship / item_defined_transformation).
-To represent an assembly it uses entities of the representation_relationship_with_transformation type.
-Transformation operators used for locating assembly components are represented by item_defined_transformation entities.
+The assembly structure placed in the produced STEP file corresponds to the structure described in the ProSTEP Agreement Log (item 21) as the second alternative (assembly structure through *representation_relationship* / *item_defined_transformation*).
+To represent an assembly it uses entities of the *representation_relationship_with_transformation* type.
+Transformation operators used for locating assembly components are represented by *item_defined_transformation* entities.
-If mode ;write.step.assembly; is set to the values ON or Auto then an OCC shape consisting of nested compounds will be written as an assembly, otherwise it will be written as separate solids.
+If mode *write.step.assembly* is set to the values *ON* or *Auto* then an OCC shape consisting of nested compounds will be written as an assembly, otherwise it will be written as separate solids.

 Please see also <a href="#occt_step_3_4">Mapping OCCT shapes to STEP entities</a>